 In this paper, we introduce a novel HRL architecture that can solve long-horizon, continuous control tasks with sparse rewards that require planning.
-The architecture, which is trained end-to-end, consists of a RL-based planning layer which learns an explicit value map and is connected with a low-level control layer.
-Our method is able to generalize to previously unseen settings and environments.
-Furthermore, we show that transfer of planners between different agents can be achieved, enabling us to move a planner trained with a simplistic agent to a more complex agent, such as a humanoid or a robot manipulator.
-The key insight lies in a strict separation of concerns with task-relevant priors that allow for efficient planning and in consequence leads to better generalization.
-Interesting directions for future work include extensions to higher dimensional planning tasks and multi-agent scenarios.
+The architecture, which is trained end-to-end, consists of an RL-based planning layer which learns an explicit value map and is connected with a low-level control layer.
+Our method is able to generalize to unseen settings and environments.
+Furthermore, we show that transfer of planners between different agents can be achieved, enabling us to move a planner trained on a simple agent to a more complex agent, such as a humanoid.
+The key insight lies in a strict separation of concerns with task-relevant priors that allow for efficient planning and in consequence better generalization.
+Several issues remain.
+In the simulation, we operate under the ideal assumption that an occupancy grid is available, which may not be the case in real-world settings.
+A potential solution to the problem could be to first use SLAM with a simple robot to obtain an occupancy grid of the environment and subsequently apply HiDe with an added sensing module to estimate the position of the agent in the environment.
+Furthermore, when transferring the learned attention mask, the planner does not take into account the capabilities of the control agent.
+This leads to a decrease in performance (cf. Section V-C), which could be addressed by fine-tuning of the higher layer policies, such as suggested in \cite{abbeel_scoop}.
+Other Interesting directions for future work include experiments on a real-world robot or multi-agent settings.